 Make sure that the deck blueprint you choose can work with the height of your mobile home.
 Also, ensure that all the work you or others do on your home is in accord with your local building code.
 Plus make sure you’ve got the required permits.
 Assume nothing.
 You may need to get the input of a qualified professional here.

 Do you think you’ll still need more help to make this whole deck idea happen?
+Do you need more ideas for porches for your mobile home?
 Check out Lowe’s Design and Build a Deck info here.

 STEP BY STEP HOW TO BUILD A MOBILE HOME PORCH